How to Make a Brand Jingle in Suno: Prompt, Length, and Licensing

 Licensing checklist before you ship

-• Confirm the prompt did not reference a specific artist’s style.
+• Confirm the prompt did not name a specific artist’s style.
 If it did, regenerate without that reference.

-• Confirm the lyric does not include trademarked tags from other brands.
+• Confirm the lyric contains no trademarked tags belonging to other brands.

-• Get sign-off from your legal/brand team on the final MP3, not on a mid-generation take.
+• Get sign-off from your legal or brand team on the final exported file, not on a mid-generation take.

-• Archive the prompt, the take number, the generation date, and the Suno plan ID.
-If a claim arises later, this is your paper trail.
+• Archive the prompt text, the take number, the generation date, and the plan you held.
+If a provenance question arises later, this is your paper trail.

-brand mood -> short jingle prompt (style + 1-line hook) -> 5 takes -> A/B compare -> pick 1 -> trim in audio editor -> licensing checklist -> archive prompt + plan + date -> ship.
+brand mood -> short jingle prompt (style + 1-line hook) -> 5 takes on a paid plan -> A/B compare -> pick 1 (save Persona if it's a series) -> WAV export -> trim in audio editor -> licensing checklist -> archive prompt + plan + date -> ship.
 Budget 30-45 minutes per usable jingle including legal review.

 FAQ

-• Why is the vocal mispronouncing my brand name? - Use phonetic spelling in the lyric (“Ack-me” instead of “Acme”) or split the syllables.
+• Why is the vocal mispronouncing my brand name?
+Spell it phonetically in the lyric (Ack-mee instead of Acme) or split the syllables.
+Put it on a stressed beat too.

-• What about app launch sounds (under 2s)? - Hard - Suno struggles with very short outputs.
-Generate 5s of “single chord swell,” then trim aggressively in your editor.
+• What about app launch sounds under 2 seconds?
+Hard.
+Suno struggles with very short outputs.
+Generate a 5-second single-chord swell, then trim aggressively in your editor.

 Common mistakes

-• Trying to fit 30 seconds of lyric in a 10-second jingle - the vocal rushes and trips.
+• Cramming 30 seconds of lyric into a 10-second jingle.
+The vocal rushes and trips.
+One line.

-• Skipping the licensing checklist - the issue surfaces during legal review the day before launch.
+• Skipping the licensing checklist.
+The issue surfaces during legal review the day before launch instead of now.

-• Generating one take - variance is high; render 5 and A/B.
+• Generating one take.
+Variance is high; render five and A/B.

-• Brand name on an unstressed syllable - listeners don’t catch it; rewrite the lyric so the brand falls on the downbeat.
+• Brand name on an unstressed syllable.
+Listeners miss it.
+Rewrite so the brand falls on the downbeat.

-• No archive of prompt and plan - if anyone asks about provenance, you have nothing.
+• No archive of prompt and plan.
+If anyone asks about provenance later, you have nothing.

 Tags: #Tutorial #Suno